suhasnagaraj99/Pallet-Detection-Segmentation/README.md

 ## Project Description

 This project focuses on training a deep learning model for real-time detection and segmentation of pallets and the ground in an industrial setting.
-The process began by curating a custom dataset, which was manually annotated using CVAT and Roboflow platforms to ensure accurate labeling.
-A pretrained YOLOv11 model was then fine-tuned on this dataset to adapt it for the specific detection task.
+The first step involved creating a custom dataset, which was manually annotated using CVAT and Roboflow platforms to ensure precise labeling.
+To enhance the model's ability to generalize to different real-world conditions, the training data was augmented by varying the brightness of the images using the PIL library.
+This simulation of different lighting conditions helps the model perform robustly in varying environments.

-Once the model was trained, it was integrated into a ROS2 node for seamless, real-time pallet detection and segmentation within the industrial environment.
-To simplify deployment and enhance scalability, the entire solution was containerized using Docker, allowing for efficient deployment in varied production environments.
+A pretrained YOLOv11 model was then fine-tuned on the augmented dataset, optimizing it for the specific task of pallet detection and segmentation in the industrial context.
+Following training, the model was integrated into a ROS2 node, enabling real-time detection and segmentation of pallets.
+To simplify deployment and ensure scalability, the entire system was containerized using Docker, making it easy to deploy across different environments.

 ## Key Steps:
 - Dataset Creation: Manual annotation of images using CVAT and Roboflow.
+- Data Augmentation: Applied brightness variations (using the PIL library) to simulate diverse real-world lighting conditions.
 - Model Training: Fine-tuning a pretrained YOLOv11 model on the custom dataset.
 - Integration: Embedding the trained model into a ROS2 node for real-time processing.
 - Containerization: Packaging the solution into a Docker container for easy deployment and scalability.